Code-Institute-Submissions/skfitness-ms1/README.md

 SK Fitness website structure is designed to provide good ux for users
 *  Same color schemes will be used throughout website
 *  There will be hover elements on navigation links and footer social icons so that it is clear what user is selecting
-*  Call to action buttons on home page for users to easily naviagte to gallery or timetable page
+*  Call to action buttons on home page for users to easily navigate to gallery or timetable page

 ## 4. Skeleton
 ---